-The bottom line is that IPL machines are fantastic for reducing / eliminating unwanted hair from wherever it’s growing on your body, that you wanted stopped, for good.
+The bottom line is that IPL machines are fantastic for reducing/eliminating unwanted hair from wherever it’s growing on your body, that you wanted to stop, for good.

-Philips, Braun and SmoothSkin are the premium manufacturers of IPL machines in the United Kingdom.
-From our extensive research, for 2018, our top two rated best IPL laser machines – Philips Prestige and Essential – produce the greatest results and are backed by a trusted brand.
+Philips, Braun, and SmoothSkin are the premium manufacturers of IPL machines in the United Kingdom.
+From our extensive research, for 2023, our top two rated best IPL laser machines – Philips Prestige and Essential – produce the greatest results and are backed by a trusted brand.

 Is IPL suitable for men?